ArchipelagoMW/Archipelago/docs/contributing.md

 If you wish to contribute to the website, please take a look at these [following tests](/test/webhost).

 * **Do not introduce any unit test failures/regressions.**
 To note, Archipelago supports multiple versions of Python.
-You may need to download other Python versions to fully test your changes.
+You may need to download older Python versions to fully test your changes.
 Currently, the oldest supported version is [Python 3.8](https://www.python.org/downloads/release/python-380/).
 It is recommended that automated github actions are turned on in your fork to have github run all the unit tests after pushing.
 You can turn them on here: